In Brief

 "Finley," Solomon said at last, "may I ask you a few questions first?"

-"When you were an egg," Solomon continued, his voice as slow and steady as the tide, "drifting in the current in a clutch of four hundred siblings — did you choose which egg to be?"
+"When you were an egg," he continued, his voice as slow and steady as the tide, "drifting in the current in a clutch of four hundred siblings — did you choose which egg to be?"

 Finley opened his mouth, then closed it.